Wyclef talks about Dealing with rejection & how to make it in the music industry with #AskGaryVee

 5. Always remain a “student of the game” and never stop learning

-To watch the full Gary Vee episode 212 of the Wyclef interview ‘Dealing with Rejection & How to make it as an Independent Artist in the Music Industry’ click here to check it out on YouTube.
+To watch the full Gary Vee episode 212 of the Wyclef interview ‘Dealing with Rejection & how to make it in the music industry click below

 Indiy exists to help people create great music!